waku-org/specs/standards/application/waku-api.md

 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-### Definitions

-This section defines key terms and concepts used throughout this document.
-Each term is detailed in dedicated subsections to ensure clarity and consistency in interpretation.

-`Multiaddr` - a self-describing format for encoding network address of a remote peer as per [libp2p addressing](https://github.com/libp2p/specs/blob/6d38f88f7b2d16b0e4489298bcd0737a6d704f7e/addressing/README.md) specification.

 ## API design

 ### IDL